ubports/blog.ubports.com/_posts/2017-06-14-community-update.md

 As well as bug fixes for the UBports ported devices.
 You can see a list of bugs targeted and closed for this release [here](https://github.com/ubports/ubports-touch/milestone/1?closed=1).

-The Nexus 5 will be receiving the update shortly.
-A last-minute regression found in the battery meter caused us to pull the update.
 The Nexus 4 is being brought up separately from the rest of the devices and its OTA-1 release will be announced when it is ready.

+**Update (June 18)**: The update for the Nexus 5 has beeen released!
+Now all of you Nexus 5 owners can flash Stable images as well!
+Please see [Our Devices website](https://devices.ubports.com/#/hammerhead) or download [The UBports installer beta](https://github.com/ubports/ubports-installer/releases) to flash your device.

 ### OS/App Developer Meeting